Upcoming events

 A cycle out to Crosshaven out the old railway greenway.
 There will be a break for a picnic in Crosshaven before beginning the journey back to the city.

-Free, funded by Cork Transport & Mobility Forum and Cork Sports Partnership as part of Cork Bike Week
+Free, funded by Cork Transport & Mobility Forum, Cork Sports Partnership as part of Bike Week...
+See MoreSee Less

 Parks greenways & quiteways of Cork City